Necrolis/D2GSMonitor/README.md

 # D2GSMonitor
 A simple yet powerful monitoring tool for D2GS, primarily aimed at windows systems, but should also work with Wine based setups.
+D2GSMonitor and its config file should be in the same folder as your D2GS.exe.

 Requires .Net 6.0 Framework (Desktop) Runtime, you can get it from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).